Luden/greek-to-me/README.md

 ### Happy flow
 1. Clone this repo.
 2. Install [Python](https://www.python.org/ftp/python/3.12.4/python-3.12.4-amd64.exe) and add it to PATH
 3. Run `install.cmd` and wait about 10 minutes.
-It will install everything and then will open config.json for you.
+It will install everything and then will open config.json for your pleasure

 It will never work, who am I trying to fool?